imba/imba-guide/docs/lvl1/controls.md

 # Control structures - if, try, for, while, until

-Control structures allow branching and repeating execution of code.
+Control structures control the flow of execution by providing mechanism for branching and repeating execution of code.
 Imba has several different control structures.

 - `if` blocks control branching
 - `try` blocks handle exceptions